-The reef is only a short boat ride from Key West and the Florida Keys and offers some of the world's best snokeling and diving.
-See exotic fish, reptiles, reef formations, and MORE when you visit the beautiful coral reef in Key West.
+The reef is only a short boat ride from Key West and the Florida Keys, and offers some of the world's best snorkeling and diving.
+See exotic fish, reptiles, reef formations, and more, when you visit the complex and captivating coral reef in Key West.

 There are almost 1,400 species of marine plants and animals, including more than 40 species of stony corals, and 500 species of fish living on the Florida Reef.
 Although the Florida Reef lies close to the northern limit for tropical corals, the species diversity on the reef is comparable to that of reef systems in the Caribbean Sea.

 Incredible wildlife you’re expected to see when visiting the Key West corals include:

 On the way to the coral reef from Key West you might even catch a glimpse of:

 You never know what incredible marine life you may see in Key West!

 Many sailing charters offer combination tours with both sailing and snorkeling

 Even if you only have one day in beautiful Key West, FL, deciding to explore the reef there is a no-brainer!
 Choosing how to explore it, however, can be difficult.

 From snorkeling the clear, beautiful water at your own pace, to diving in and exploring sunken ships, there is a way to check out Key West’s underwater wonderland that will appease both the thrill-seeker and the chill-seeker in your group.